Homebrew/homebrew-linux-fonts/README.md

 ## Font Licenses

-This repository is aligned with `homebrew-cask-fonts`:
+This repository follows `homebrew-cask-fonts`'s policy regarding font licenses:

 > homebrew-cask-fonts will only accept fonts which are freely-distributable.
 However, even freely-distributable fonts may have limitations (for instance, if you use them in a commercial enterprise).
 It is the responsibility of the user to know and respect the license of each font.